Godiva Chocolate Martini

 I love me a good martini!
 Yum!
 And I love trying new flavors with those little airplane bottles.
 Great work on this martini!

-Thanks so much.
+Thanks so much, Debi.
 And yes, I agree, I love a good martini!

-Oh this martini looks incredible!
+Oh this martini was incredible!
 I love, love, love holiday cocktails – thank you for the great recipe!

 How delicious!
-I’m afraid to make this as I won’t stop making them. 😉
+I’m afraid to make this again as I won’t stop making them. 😉

 Hehe.
 I have that problem too!
 Thank you Joyce!